RaphLevier/Digital-Musicology-Project/milestone0.md

 -	Support :
 I think I’ll need support to find documentation on the subject (papers and publications), and maybe to find the right datasets.

+I didn't find a group, though I posted a message on Piazza, nobody answered.